 Within my Practice as a Michigan Driver's License Restoration Lawyer, I encounter 3 types of people:

 All of my Clients fall into the first group.
-I charge $3200 for a License Appeal case (that price will likely be going up in the not too distant future), beginning with $1200 down at the first meeting with my Client, which typically takes about 3 hours.
+I charge $3600 for a License Appeal case (that price will likely go up sometime in the future), beginning with $1200 down at the first meeting with my Client, which typically takes about 3 hours.

 Some of my Clients previously fell into the other 2 groups.
 Then, after trying unsuccessfully to win a License Appeal case, they more or less moved themselves up into that first group.

 In this article, we'll explore the issue of Legal Fees in a Driver's License Restoration case.
 I will share my thoughts on the whole issue of Fees, and the services they should cover.

 One thing to note about my entire perspective in License Appeals is that it is founded upon my Guarantee that I will win any License Appeal I accept the first time, or any subsequent Appeal before the Michigan Secretary of State's Driver Assessment and Appeal Division (DAAD), until the Client wins and gets back on the road, is free.
 At its simplest, this means that I make my money winning these cases the first time.
 Every time I ever have to go back (thankfully, that almost NEVER occurs), my income is cut in half, and my workload doubles.
 I want my Clients to know that I want to get them back on the road as much as they want to be back on the road.

 I charge the Fee I do because I am the best License Restoration Lawyer I know.
 I win these cases the first time, all the time.
 In the last several years, I have only lost a mere handful of Appeals.
 And while I could offer excuses for those exceptions, I do believe that, in the end, the only thing that matters are results.
 This is why I back up my claims with a Guarantee.